googleapis/google-cloud-dotnet/NEWAPI.md

 Prerequisites:

-- A Linux machine with git and Java 8+ installed
-- A Windows machine with Git for Windows and Visual Studio 2017 (including .NET Core tools) installed
+- A Windows machine with Git for Windows, Visual Studio 2017 (including .NET Core tools) installed
+- A Linux environment equivalent to Ubuntu 16.04 or higher.
+  The simplest way to accomplish this is usually to use the Linux Subsystem for Windows, as you can then use a single fork for all instructions here.
+This environment must include:
+  - git
+  - unzip
+  - jdk8

 Note that Git for Windows includes bash, and that's what our scripts have all been written to use.
-Do not try to use the Linux subsystem for Windows to run the scripts - at least not yet.
+Do not try to use the Linux subsystem for Windows to run the scripts *except* `generateapis.sh`

 Relevant repositories: